Welcome, glad to have you here!

-I’m a business strategist, speaker and author specializing in the LGBT market.
-My work guides corporate and non-profit clients as they navigate the space where doing business and managing the workplace intersects with LGBTQ issues.
+I’m a business strategist, speaker and author specializing in the LGBTQ market.
+My work guides corporations, small business and non-profit clients as they navigate the space where doing business and managing the workplace intersects with LGBTQ issues.

 I held many positions prior to starting out in the business world back in 2004, but there is a common thread to all of them – I like to build – to create – to leave things in a better place than when I found them.
 These sentiments ring true whether I was welding in a factory, tearing apart retail planograms or building out a marketing department.
 I simply love to build and create.

 Jenn T. Grace is a nationally recognized business strategist, speaker and author specializing in the LGBTQ market.
 Guided by the mantra, “change happens in business,” Jenn believes social change happens first in the workplace before spilling over into mainstream society.
 She is an Amazon Best Selling author and has been featured in Forbes, The Huffington Post, The Hartford Courant and on CNBC.
 Passionate about helping people share their stories of adversity, Jenn is the Founder of the Purpose Driven Authors Academy and Purpose Driven Publishing.
 She holds a M.S. in Integrated Marketing Communications from Golden Gate University and a B.S. in Communications from Salem State University.
 A marathon runner, animal lover and novice birder, she lives in Hartford, Connecticut with her wife Andrea and their two children.

 Now that that’s out of the way, here’s the juicy stuff!